Kammok Kuhli Pro Shelter

 All you need to remember is: the larger the HH rating, the more waterproof your tarp will be.
 Generally, an HH rating of at least 1,000 mm means a material is considered “fully waterproof.”
 Anything under 1,000 mm is “water-resistant.”

-For hammock tarps that will need to stand up to the worst weather conditions, like wind-driven rainfall, the higher the HH rating, the better.
+For tarps that will need to stand up to the worst weather conditions, like wind-driven rainfall, the higher the HH rating, the better.

 Ease of Setup

-Frequently Asked Questions About Hammock Tarps
+Frequently Asked Questions About Hammock Covers

-How to Pitch a Hammock Tarp
+How to Pitch a Hammock Rain Fly

 Since water always flows downhill, it is important to tie a drip line on your ridgeline.
 A drip line is a simple piece of rope or cloth that collects and drips off water before it has a chance to follow the ridgeline down to drip above your head.

-A splayed hammock tarp will provide the most ground cover in wet conditions but will block less wind than a tarp that is secured closer to the base of your hammock.
+A splayed tarp will provide the most ground cover in wet conditions but will block less wind than a tarp that is secured closer to the base of your hammock.

 HELP!
-My Hammock Tarp Is Sagging!
+My Tarp Is Sagging!

-A sagging hammock tarp can be annoying and can also let water pool, which could eventually cause a tear in the tarp itself.
+A sagging tarp can be annoying and can also let water pool, which could eventually cause a tear in the tarp itself.
 Generally, a sagging tarp means the ridgeline is not tight.
 Check your knots or tensioners to make sure they have not come loose.

 Tarps often sag after heavy precipitation because of water in the line.
 If the line is saturated, it may have slackened, meaning you will have to re-tie it.